 - Turn the heat to medium-low and saute the onion, garlic, and jalapeño, stirring often, until soft, about 5-7 minutes.
 Sprinkle salt, pepper, cumin, coriander, oregano and chili powder, and smoked paprika, over softened vegetables.
 Continue to cook for 1-2 minutes, stirring constantly so spices don't burn, until spices are fragrant.

-- Stir in the salsa, chili beans, and their juices, pinto or black beans, and sugar; simmer for 5-7 minutes.
+- Stir in the cooked beef, salsa, chili beans, and their juices, pinto or black beans, and sugar; simmer for 5-7 minutes.
 Pour into a 9 X13 inch baking dish.

 Cornbread: